 For most of human history, wherever humans inhabited the temperate and tropical regions of the earth, they carried with them the cultural use of fire as a tool for shaping their environment.
 Fire, water, earth, and air are the four sacred elements of ancient philosophy, and we will begin this spring with fire!
 Fire both destroys and renews life and has ritual significance in many cultures.
 Fire also plays an important role in the ecology of the Midwest, both in the distant past and today, and our attitudes toward fire have changed greatly over time.
 Seventy-five years ago we tried to stop every landscape fire as soon as possible.
 Now we set prescribed fires to achieve our strategic management goals.
 This dramatic cultural shift in attitudes appeared in popular culture, land management, and science.

 Fee includes continental breakfast, lunch and dinner on Saturday, and breakfast on Sunday.
 Several motel options are within

 15 minutes of Glacial Park or camp for FREE exclusively for this event.
 (BYO camping equipment.
 Shower facilities available.)

-In September of 2011, 2012, 2013, 2014, 2015, 2016 and April 2013, 2014, 2015, 2016, the Weekend of Restoration events have been hosted at several one to two acre sites within Glacial Park were native plant seedlings and seeds were planted to restore the former barrens/savanna vegetation.
-Each spring and fall we will continue our progress and invite new friends to join us.
-Witness the results of past “turtle marsh”, “dragon barrens”, “crane hill” weekends on Facebook: http://on.fb.me/WkndofRstor.
+Over the past nine years, Fall and Spring Weekend of Restoration events have been hosted at several one to two acre sites within Glacial Park were native plant seedlings and seeds were planted to restore the former barrens/savanna vegetation.
+Each year we will continue our progress and invite new friends to join us.
+Witness the results of past “turtle marsh”, “dragon barrens”, “crane hill” weekends on Facebook.